kyoDralliam/coq/doc/sphinx/proof-engine/ltac2.rst

    Records are product types with named fields and eliminated by projection.
    Likewise they can be recursive if the `rec` flag is set.

-   .. cmdv:: Ltac2 Type {? @ltac2_typeparams } @ltac2_qualid ::= [ @ltac2_constructordef ]

    Open variants are a special kind of variant types whose constructors are not statically defined, but can instead be extended dynamically.
 A typical example is the standard `exn` type.
 Pattern matching on open variants must always include a catch-all clause.
-They can be extended with this command.
+An open variant is declared with `[ .. ]` and populated afterwards.
+   Open variants are always recursive and do not admit the `rec` flag.

+   .. cmdv:: Ltac2 Type {? @ltac2_typeparams } @ltac2_qualid ::= [ @ltac2_constructordef | ... | @ltac2_constructordef ]

+      Add constructors to a previously declared open variant.

 Term Syntax
 ~~~~~~~~~~~